dxps/cognitive/readme.md

-# Akasha
+# Cognitive

-A generic ecosystem of knowledge and with cognitive functions.
+A space of knowledge and with cognitive functions.

 Currently, the focus is on the knowledge: the structure (of entities with their attributes) and links (between entities).<br/>
 Later, the cognitive functions will be introduced through a pluggable mechanism.
 Most probably, a WASM based server side implementation.